Build-Early-Ed/bee-app/README.md

 Languages and Libraries

-Our web app and map is powered by HTML, CSS, Mapbox, Python, Pandas, Geopandas, XGBoost, Matplotlib, Scikitlearn, Folium, Shapely, and Numpy.
+Our web app and map is powered by Vue.js, Firebase, HTML, CSS, JavaScript, Mapbox, Python, Pandas, Geopandas, XGBoost, Matplotlib, Scikitlearn, Folium, Shapely, and Numpy.
 Security

 Our web page has an SSL certificate and uses HTTPS encryption.
 See more on our privacy page.